danbev/learning-openssl/notes/padding.md

 Block size 8: DD OF 0F CB F1 AA 97
 Padding     : DD OF 0F CB F1 AA 02 02
 ```
-And if more are needed they wil be 03, 04 and so on.
+And if more are needed they will be 03, 04 and so on.
 One situation that is
 possible is that we have a valid 01 as the last character in which case a
-complete passing byte is appended to the message:
+complete padding byte is appended to the message:
 ```
               7  6  5  4  3  2  1  0  7  6  5  4  3  2  1  0
 Block size 8: DD OF 0F CB F1 AA 97 01